Housesitting in Edinburgh with TrustedHousesitters

 housesitting in Edinburgh with TrustedHousesitters

-Another housesit also took us outside of city center, but into a beautiful residential area close to very good friends of ours.
+Another housesit also took me outside of city center, but into a beautiful residential area close to very good friends.
 This combination was ideal!

 I had lovely parks to walk the two (and sometimes three) pups nearby.
 And I had plenty of peace and quiet to get some work done during the day.

-And we even joined up for a wonderful walk with our friends and their pup, too!
+And I even joined up for a wonderful walk with friends and their pup, too!

 Three dogs seemed a bit daunting to me at first, since I would primarily be walking them alone.
 But she assured me that all three were easy and had excellent recall, so I gambled.